brefphp/bref/docs/frameworks/laravel.md

 # Do not forget to set your app key
 APP_KEY=

-# We cannot store sessions to disk: if you don't need sessions (API, etc.)
+# We cannot store sessions to disk: if you don't need sessions (e.g. API)
 # then use `array`, else store sessions in database
 SESSION_DRIVER=array